All Articles

 For example:

-• Pipeline customization - can you track all of the stages and data points you need?
+• Pipeline customization: Can you track all of the stages and data points you need?

-• Team collaboration - can your team work together within this tool?
+• Team collaboration: Can your team work together within this tool?

-• Implementation and set up - can you set this up yourself in a reasonable timeframe, or do you need to hire an implementation specialist?
+• Implementation and set-up: Can you set this up yourself in a reasonable timeframe, or do you need to hire an implementation specialist?

-• Usability - will your team actually use this tool because it fits into their existing toolset and doesn’t cause too much resistance in their daily work?
+• Usability: Will your team actually use this tool because it fits into their existing toolset and doesn’t cause too much resistance in their daily work?

-• Budget - does this fit within your budget?
+• Budget: Does this fit within your budget?
 Does it offer enough value to make it worthwhile?

 5. Create your pipeline

-If you need help, many CRMs offer support from a Customer Success rep or an Account Manager, which can be an invaluable resource.
+If you need help, many CRMs offer support from a customer success rep or an account manager, which can be an invaluable resource.
 You can also keep an eye out for video courses, support articles, or blog posts that will help you get started.

 6. Prepare and import your existing data